PVTV/videojs-structure/README.md

 ## Options

 You can pass the customClass name for the new wrap video and moveControl true to move the controls video to new parent.
+If you pass components like true will add a custom wrapper for your components like React or Angular.

 ### Browserify